-Universal City is a decidedly white-collar city, with fully 86.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Universal City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Universal City who work in office and administrative support (16.64%), sales jobs (11.67%), and management occupations (9.94%).
+Universal City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Universal City is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Universal City who work in office and administrative support (10.84%), sales jobs (10.80%), and management occupations (10.55%).

-The percentage of people in Universal City who are college-educated is somewhat higher than the average US community of 21.84%: 27.27% of adults in Universal City have at least a bachelor's degree.
+The education level of Universal City citizens is substantially higher than the typical US community, as 29.54% of adults in Universal City have at least a bachelor's degree.

-The per capita income in Universal City in 2010 was $27,685, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $110,740 for a family of four.
+The per capita income in Universal City in 2018 was $28,887, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $115,548 for a family of four.
 However, Universal City contains both very wealthy and poor people as well.

-Universal City is a very ethnically-diverse city.
+Universal City is an extremely ethnically-diverse city.
 The people who call Universal City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Universal City residents report their race to be White, followed by Black or African-American.
 Universal City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.49% of the city’s residents.
-Important ancestries of people in Universal City include Irish, English, Polish, and Scottish.
+People of Hispanic or Latino origin account for 36.10% of the city’s residents.
+Important ancestries of people in Universal City include German, Irish, English, Italian, and French.

 The most common language spoken in Universal City is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.